-The cathedral is an anvil dropped from a great height upon sand-worn streets.
-It explodes from the earth.
-No denomination emblems its face but there are heavy blackout blankets flung across its openings.
-Many people go in but he sees few leaving.
+The cathedral is an anvil dropped from a great height on the shoulders of the city.
+Houses and market stalls crowd away from it and heavy blackout blankets blind its openings.
+Many people go in but Marlowe sees few leaving.

-Marlowe slings himself off the coach.
+He slings himself off the coach.
 He pushes two coins into the driver's gloved palm.
-She glares at him and cracks the horses on, and one of the citizens who rode with him pat him roughly on the back.
+She glares at him and cracks the horses on, and one of the citizens who rode with him pats him roughly on the back.

-'Shit money,' the citizen says and, backing toward the cathedral, pulls his cap down and performs a pantomime sulkiness: back hunched in, arms crossed, a pouty, furrowed frown.
+'You keep that up,' he says, 'you walk everywhere soon.'
+The stranger pulls his cap down and performs a pantomime sulkiness: back hunched in, arms crossed, a pouty, furrowed frown.
+He pats his pockets and rolls his eyes, shrugs his shoulders.
 It's Marlowe, the petty miser.

-Marlowe huffs and overtakes the escort.
-'This is a city of clowns,' he says, and shoves aside the thick blanket overhanging the cathedral entrance.
+Marlowe huffs and strides past him.
+'This is a city of clowns,' he says, and shoves aside the heavy blanket overhanging the cathedral entrance.

+As the blanket falls back in place behind him all the sounds of the city cease.
 A bird rises to its tall, tall feet, lowers its scalpel, and stares at him from across the makeshift hospital.
 Marlowe blinks.
-Not a bird, obviously, he thinks as the robed figure strides past bloodied beds and frantic nurses.
+The bird strides past bloodied beds and frantic nurses.
 Its black crow's coat is fabric and its long beak a mask.
 Fierce eyes are fixed on his through dense mesh windows.
 The bird draws up to him and speaks with the voice of a woman.

 'You are Marlowe?' she says.